 There is evidence indicating that including almonds in your diet can help ward off heart disease.

-One study, published in the journal Circulation, assessed almonds' effect on coronary heart disease risk factors, and concluded that "almonds used as snacks in the diets of hyperlipidemic subjects significantly reduce coronary heart disease risk factors, probably in part because of the nonfat (protein and fiber) and monounsaturated fatty acid components of the nut."6
+One study, published in the journal Circulation in 2002, assessed almonds' effect on coronary heart disease risk factors, and concluded that "almonds used as snacks in the diets of hyperlipidemic subjects significantly reduce coronary heart disease risk factors, probably in part because of the nonfat (protein and fiber) and monounsaturated fatty acid components of the nut."6

 Recent developments on the health benefits of almonds from MNT news